Press "Enter" to skip to content

 The cholesterol level in the blood is highly dependent on factors such as genetic predisposition, obesity and stress.

-Over time, the accumulation of cholesterol in the arteries causes severe disorders such as atherosclerosis, chest pain and heart attack.
-In this respect, high cholesterol intake does not show any immediate or daily symptoms; It shows signs of post-accumulation over the years.
+Over time, the accumulation of cholesterol and many other molecules in the arteries can lead to serious conditions such as atherosclerosis, chest pain and heart attack.
+In this sense, high cholesterol intake does not show any immediate or daily symptoms; it shows signs of post-accumulation over the years.
+Therefore, regularly and routinely measuring the level of cholesterol in the blood is extremely important to prevent diseases that may be caused by cholesterol in the future.

 Cholesterol Level in the Blood